 Nose surgery is done for either cosmetic or functional reasons.
 Septorhinoplasty is performed for both reasons – to reshape the nose so it is cosmetically more pleasing and in balance with the rest of the face and for functional purposes to improve breathing by correcting a septum that became deviated through injury, trauma, disease or sometimes a previous surgery.
-There are many reasons nearly 1 million people each year choose to have nose surgery – and Dr. Davison is qualified, experienced and ready to deal with any and every concern a patient may present.
+There are many reasons nearly 1 million people each year choose to have nose surgery – and our surgeons are qualified, experienced and ready to deal with any and every concern a patient may present.

 If you are concerned about any or all of the nose problems listed above, you are physically healthy, have realistic expectations, then you are probably a good candidate for Septorhinoplasty surgery.
 Teen girls should be age 16 or older and teen boys should be 18 or older since it is important that growing is completed.
-This will be determined during your personal consultation with Dr. Davison.
+This will be determined during your personal consultation.

-Dr. Davison is an expert in all surgeries of the head and neck – and when performing Septorhinoplasty surgery his emphasis is functional.
+Dr. Davison and Dr. Pinell are experts in all surgeries of the head and neck – and when performing Septorhinoplasty surgery they emphasize functionality.
 Cosmetic changes must look natural and are chosen to avoid affecting breathing.